 Nevertheless, driving in a different country can be daunting, so plan thoroughly and make sure you’re as prepared as you can be with our ultimate guide to driving in Iceland.

 The type of vehicle you need really depends on where you want to go.
-If you don’t plan to venture far from Reykjavík and you’re traveling during the summer months, hiring a compact car with two-wheel drive will be just fine.
+If you don’t plan to venture far from Reykjavík, and you’re traveling during the summer months, hiring a city car with two-wheel drive will be just fine.

 On the other hand, if you intend to travel into the highlands or down any off-the-beaten-track gravel roads in parts of Iceland such as the Westfjords, you’ll benefit from renting a 4x4.